nashitshayan/battleship/notes.md

 Not much to think about today.
 Things are pretty straightforward.
 An update screen pattern will be followed, with every change in state, a function will re render the UI with updated values.
 This will involve marking the boards as 'miss' and 'hit'.
 The game winner message wil also be inside this function

+Some additional things I'd like to add for now :

+- A 'how to play' dropdown that will entail the game rules and also the color scheme for 'ship', 'ship-hit', and 'ship-miss' -

 #### TODOs:

 - [x] add and style board